mrborges23/Bait-ER/README.md

 ./baiter baiter.cf
 ```

 Bait-ER will immediately output some information.
-Confirm that this information conforms your control and sync file.
+Confirm that this information conforms to your control and sync file.
 To make sure Bait-ER is running, you should get the message `Bait-ER has started!`.
 When the analyses are done, you should get the message `Bait-ER has finished!`.
 Notice, that Bait-ER periodically writes of the `output_file`.

 ## Output file

 The output file has information about the posterior of sigma per locus.
-The output file has six columns with the following order: chromosome, position, reference, average sigma, log Bayes factor (for the hypothesis that sigma is different from 0), and the posterior values of alpha and beta (also know as shape and rate parameters).
-The reference column reports the reference allele for which sigma was calculated, not the refence allele indicated on the `sync_file`.
+The output file has six columns with the following order: chromosome, position, reference, average sigma, log Bayes factor (for the hypothesis that sigma is different from 0), and the posterior values of alpha and beta (also known as shape and rate parameters).
+The reference column reports the reference allele for which sigma was calculated, not the reference allele indicated on the `sync_file`.

 The output for the first three loci of the example.txt data is the following: